SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 #### `sap.ui5`

-The `sap.ui5` namespace is aligned with the previous component metadata and contributes the following OpenUI5-specific attributes for the application descriptor, see [Migrating from Component Metadata to Descriptor](Migrating_from_Component_Metadata_to_Descriptor_e282db2.md) for more details.
+The `sap.ui5` namespace is aligned with the former concept of component metadata and contributes the following OpenUI5-specific attributes for the application descriptor, see [Migrating from Component Metadata to Descriptor](Migrating_from_Component_Metadata_to_Descriptor_e282db2.md) for more details.

 Attributes in the `sap.ui5` namespace <a name="loiobe0cf40f61184b358b5faedaec98b2da__table_c32_chk_qr"/>